AviatrixSystems/Docs/HowTos/sfc_faq.rst

  1. Go to Security -> Egress Control -> Egress FQDN Filter.
 There should be a tag automatically created.
 Click Edit button to see if the desired S3 bucket name is configured.
  #.
 Go to Gateway, select one PrivateS3 gateway, click Edit.
 Scroll down to Destination NAT to make sure the DNAT rule is configured.

-Why doesn't AWS S3 list command work?
+Does AWS S3 list command work?
 -----------------------------------------

-AWS S3 CLI "list" command requires you to add s3.region.amazonaws.com in the bucket rule, where region is represented as us-west-2, us-east-2, for example.
+Yes.
+AWS S3 CLI "list" command requires s3.region.amazonaws.com in the bucket rule where region is represented.
+This is automatically populated by the Controller.

 .. |sfc| image:: sfc_media/sfc .png